apify/crawlee/docs/guides/getting_started.md

 ## Intro

 The goal of this getting started guide is to provide a step-by-step introduction to all the features of the Apify SDK.
-It will walk you through creating the simplest of crawlers that only print text to console, all the way up to complex systems that crawl pages, interact with them as if a real user were sitting in front of a real browser and output structured data.
+It will walk you through creating the simplest of crawlers that only prints text to console, all the way up to complex systems that crawl pages, interact with them as if a real user were sitting in front of a real browser and output structured data.

 Since Apify SDK is usable both locally on any computer and on the [Apify Platform](../guides/apify-platform), you will be able